system76/docs/_articles/ar-sandbox.md

 - If you haven't already, turn on your projector and plug it into your computer.

-- If you have a dedicated display in addition to the projector, you'll find it easier if you setup the two displays to be mirrored:
+- If you have a dedicated display in addition to the projector, you'll find it easier if you set up the two displays to be mirrored:

 ![Mirror settings](/images/ar-sandbox/6-A-mirror-displays-9275bf68e0.png)